HarshCasper/Rotten-Scripts/BASH/GDrive Downloader/README.md

     </tr>
 </table>

-Download the file by passing the **fileID** present in the file's link (as shown above) and a **fileName** of your choice as command line arguments to the script.
-The **fileName** is important for resuming downloads in case they fail in the middle.
+Download the file by passing the `fileID` present in the file's link (as shown above) and a `fileName` of your choice as command line arguments to the script. `fileName` is important for resuming downloads in case they fail in the middle.

 ```bash
 $ chmod +x ./driveDownload.sh